yt-project/yt/doc/source/developing/releasing.rst

   These releases should contain only fixes for bugs discovered in earlier releases and should not contain new features or API changes.
 Bugfix releases only increment the ``PATCH`` version number.
-Bugfix releases are generated from a dedicated backporch branch that contains cherry-picked commits for bug fixes (handled semi-automatically as pull requests are merged), see :ref:`doing-a-bugfix-release` for more details.
+Bugfix releases are generated from a dedicated backport branch that contains cherry-picked commits for bug fixes (handled semi-automatically as pull requests are merged), see :ref:`doing-a-bugfix-release` for more details.
 Version ``3.2.2`` is a bugfix release.